utdata/rwdir/docs/09-tidy-data.md

 ### On your own: Plot the averages

-Now I want you to use ggplot to create a bar chart that shows the average number of candies in a bag.
+Now I want you to use ggplot to create a bar chart that shows the average number of candies by color in a bag.
 This is very similar to the [Disney Princesses bar chart in Chapter 7](https://utdata.github.io/rwdir/ggplot-intro.html#lets-build-a-bar-chart).

 1. Build a bar chart of average color using ggplot.